 Sony has the PlayStation VR and Microsoft has its mixed reality headsets for Windows 10, so we expect those headsets to make the jump from computer to console with the arrival of Xbox Scarlett (given the extra processing power it's going to be packing).
 Look for a lightweight and relatively affordable AR/VR headset to launch alongside the new system.

 Backwards-compatibility with older Xbox systems has been rumoured and looks likely given recent comments from Microsoft.
 We're also expecting stronger integration with Windows 10 and everything that the desktop OS offers – which is really something of a no-brainer for Microsoft.

 We're definitely excited to see where Microsoft takes the Xbox next, and we'll bring you all the news as it's announced, right here.
-Stay tuned for more updates direct from Microsoft and the rumour mill as 2020 approaches.
+Stay tuned for more Xbox Two Scarlett updates direct from Microsoft and the rumour mill as that 2020 launch approaches.